mphipps1/Armoire/README.md

 ## Description

-A dock for Windows that uses "drawers" to organize apps to fit users' unique workflows (WIP).
+A dock for Windows that helps users organize their apps into "drawers" to fit their unique workflows (WIP).

-## Attribution
+## Affiliation

 ICSI 499 Capstone at SUNY at Albany